jhpc-quantum/RIKEN-braket/README.md

 On the `bra/` directory, you can compile *bra* via:

 ```
+$ cd braket/bra
-make
+$ make nompi
 ```

-The binary file `bra` is present on `bra/bin/` directory.
+The binary file `bra` is present on `bin/` directory.

-If you would like to compile it by specified C++ version, type like:
+If you would like to compile MPI-supported bra, then just make without any options:

 ```
-make release11
-make release14
-make release17
+$ make
 ```

-The files `bra/qcx/hadamards08.qcx` and `bra/qcx/adder6x2.qcx` are sample "quantum assembler" codes.
+The files `qcx/hadamards08.qcx` and `qcx/adder6x2.qcx` are sample "quantum assembler" codes.
 You can test those assembler codes via:

 ```
+$ ./bin/bra qcx/hadamards08.qcx 1> stdout 2> stderr # 1.
+$ mpiexec -np 4 ./bin/bra general qcx/hadamards08.qcx 1> stdout 2> stderr # 2.
-mpiexec -np 2 ./bin/bra qcx/hadamards08.qcx 1> stdout 2> stderr
+$ mpiexec -np 6 ./bin/bra unit qcx/hadamards08.qcx 3 3 1> stdout 2> stderr # 3.
 ```

+Each command corresponds to:

+1. In the case of non-MPI environment, operate 8 Hadamard gates to qubits.
+2. In the case of MPI environment, operate 8 Hadamard gates to qubits that includes 2 global qubits and 6 local qubits.
+3. In the case of MPI environment, operate 8 Hadamard gates to qubits that includes 1 global qubit, 3 unit qubits and 4 local qubits.

-The results are output to `stdout`.
+The results are output to `stdout`, and the detailed log is written to `stderr`.

 ## Using *ket*